Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/248_Strobogrammatic_Number_III.md

 # Solution

-1. Initialize an all-'0' string with length from low.size() to high.size(), e.g. "0000"
+1. Initialize an all-'0' string with length from low.size() to high.size(), e.g. "0000", you can initialize with any character because it doesn't matter here.
 2. Use two pointers, left and right position and try to fill left and right with mirror pairs
 3. Finally, when left is larger than right, which means that we have filled the whole string.
 Then we need to make sure the generated string is within range.
 If it is, increase the count.